Small Things Forgotten: Artifacts of Fishing in the Petén Lakes Region, Guatemala

 Available in electronic or print versions.

-When you click on the "Add to cart" link above, you will be directed to our CreateSpace.com page.
-You will be required to create a CreateSpace account to complete your order.
+When you click on the "Buy now" link above, you will be directed to Amazon.com.

 *All proceeds go directly to the Society of Ethnobiology to support future publications.

 Small pieces of notched pottery at lowland Maya archaeological sites served as sinkers or weights (pesas) for fishing nets and lines.
 More than 1400 of these artifacts recovered from six sites in the central Petén lakes region dated to the Preclassic, Classic, and Postclassic/ Contact periods.
 Thirteen variables of the sinkers were analyzed, including provenience, dimensions, pottery type, and shape, with comparisons among sites and individual structures within sites—including locations of probable decomposed fishing nets.
 The weights of these artifacts declined dramatically between Preclassic and Classic times, and then less abruptly in the Postclassic, when they began to exhibit signs of standardization: a smaller range of dimensions and use of specially formed pellets.
 The decline in weight suggests capture of smaller fish, and may reveal changes in water quality, fishing strategies, or “fishing down the food web.”